Parents Start Here

 The first thing I want you do is take a deep breath.
 Being a parent is hard.
 You are doing an incredible job.

 Whether your next school meeting is an IEP/504, parent teacher conference or beginning of the year meet and greet; you'll feel better prepared to talk about your child by organizing it all beforehand.
-This Parent Input Statement will get you ready!
+These 3 organizers will get you ready!

 Step 2: Take the Learning Strengths Inventory